 Requirement

 The state Administrative Procedures Act requires DEQ to review new rules within five years of the date the EQC adopts the proposed rules.
-Though the review will align with any changes to the law in the intervening years, DEQ based its analysis on current law.
+Though the review will align with any changes to the law in the intervening years, DEQ based the following analysis on current law.

 Exemption from five-year rule review